pmem/pmdk/src/include/libpmemobj++/README.md

 basic types within classes, to signify that these members in fact reside in persistent memory and need to be handled appropriately.

+Please remember to take extra care when using _static class members_.
+They are not stored in persistent memory, therefore their value will _not_ always be consistent across subsequent executions or compilations of user applications.

 If you find any issues or have suggestion about these bindings please file an issue in https://github.com/pmem/issues.
 There are also blog articles in http://pmem.io/blog/ which you might find helpful.